antwanvdm/php-vagrant/README.md

     vagrant plugin install nugrant
     ```

-* (Optional, please file an issue when things break without) Add 'ForwardAgent yes' as new
-line in your **~/.ssh/config** file
-* Enter the next commands to setup your project (for Windows you can use 'Git bash'):
+* Enter the next commands in your terminal to set up your project
+(for Windows you can use 'Git bash'):

     ```
     # Clone this repository (after navigating to your dev folder)